 There's a Vote for Two Winning Ninots Created Each Year that are Pardoned from the Fire

 You can be a part of saving one or two ninots from the fire if you visit Valencia during the voting!
-The voting takes place during the last day of January until March 12.
+The voting takes place from the last day of January until March 12.
 It only costs a few euros to enter the Arquerías Hall of the Science Museum (Museu de les Ciències) to vote.

 It's pictured below, located in the City of Arts and Sciences area of Valencia.